A Great Program Starts with a Great Proposal

-The standard program length for the 2018 conference will be one hour, so think about the best way to deliver the content of your program in that time frame.
+The standard program length for the conference is one hour, so think about the best way to deliver the content of your program in that time frame.
 There is also the option to propose longer length deep dive programs (2.5 hours) and preconference workshops, which can range from half a day up to two days in length.

 So who is your intended audience?
 Go back to your takeaways and think about who would benefit from them.
 Think about particular responsibilities and experiences they might have that would make this session relevant.
 What level of familiarity with the topic should they have?
 While some sessions are strongly targeted to attendees working in one type of law library, many of the content areas identified in the needs assessment are applicable across a variety of law libraries.

 The questions listed below should be used to decide how a presentation should be tailored and to help focus planning and instruction.

 - Does the potential audience’s level of awareness need to be raised?

 - Do they need to understand better the context in which the problem/issue exists?

 - Are there ineffective practices that need to be addressed?

 - What are the most essential things they need to know or be able to do?

 - Do they need a strong rationale to buy into the issue?